salmasafirar/cudaImplementation/README.md

-# cudaImplementation
+# CUDA-Powered Image Enhancement: Grayscale, Blur, and Filter Implementation
-CUDA-Powered Image Enhancement: Grayscale, Blur, and Filter Implementation
+This is an assignment from the Distributed and Parallel Computing course in the fifth semester.